nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given student index is invalid.

     * 3a1.
-Tuteez informs user of invalid student index.
+System informs user of invalid student index.

   Use case resumes at step 3.

 * 3b.
 The given student name is invalid.

     * 3b1.
-Tuteez informs user of invalid student name.
+System informs user of invalid student name.

   Use case resumes at step 3.